Interested in Becoming a Master Gardener?

 Think you might be interested in being part of the Jackson/Swain Master Gardener Program?
 If so, take this quick Master Gardener Interest Survey to tell us more about yourself.

-For more information on this wonderful program contact Katie Ashley, Extension Agriculture/Horticulture Agent in either Jackson County at (828) 586-4009 or Swain County at (828) 488-3848.
+For more information on this wonderful program contact either the Jackson County Cooperative Extension at (828) 586-4009 or the Swain County County Cooperative Extension at (828) 488-3848.
 You can also learn more about this program through the Extension Master Gardener Volunteer website.